lkochniss/intent-backend/README.md

 I wanted to get rid of my WordPress app by building a Symfony solution.
 I quickly realized, that this might be impossible and then I stopped working on the WordPress app.
 So instead of deleting or abandoning the whole project I decided to use it for testing some of my ideas.

+## Wiki

+Use the [Wiki](https://github.com/lkochniss/intent-backend/wiki) for more information like installation, status of the application or upcoming features.